-Whether the relocation of valuable art involves a museum registrar or a private collector, anyone involved in the moving must pay close attention to customizing the arrangements for securely handling, packing, and shipping the artwork.
+Whether the relocation of valuable art involves a museum registrar or a private collector, anyone involved must pay close attention to customizing the handling, packing, and shipping of the artwork.
 Why?
 Valuable works of art don’t occur in standard sizes and dimensions.
 These items may include huge statues, weighing thousands of pounds, or fragile works made of glass, fabric, or paper capable of deteriorating if accidentally dropped or exposed to harsh environmental conditions.

-Generally, shippers engage in careful preplanning to match the packaging and transport routes to the demands of a specific prized work of art.
-For instance, a registrar or a moving company consultant may design a customized crate or container for transporting art within temperature-controlled parameters.
-Particularly in the case of expensive pieces, insurers may also maintain a strong interest in ensuring expensive contents reach their designated destination in good condition.
+Generally, shippers carefully preplan to match the packaging and transport routes to the demands of a specific work of art.
+For instance, a registrar or a moving company consultant may design a customized crate or container.
+This allows them to then safely transport art within temperature-controlled parameters.
+Particularly in the case of expensive pieces, insurers maintain a strong interest in ensuring expensive contents reach their destination in good condition.
 FlatRate specializes in getting your artwork from one destination to the next flawlessly.

 Confidentiality And Security Matters, Too